 Step 1

-After school management has decided to take part, each school creates a team, motivated by competition incentives, like prizes and recognition.
+Motivated by contextually attractive prices and recognition, each school creates a TMG team.
 Teams include all kinds of actors like students, teachers, maintanance staff, school management and even parents.
+School management has to support the process.

 Step 2